MichelBoucey/hs-static-bin/ReadMe.md

 ### 2.2.
 Adjust the Haskell script build process

 You have to edit `script/build.sh`.
-You have at least to set `HASKELL_GIT_REPO` variable to an Haskell Git repo building an executable just by running a `cabal install` command inside it.
+You have at least to set `HASKELL_GIT_REPO` variable to an Haskell Git repo building an executable just by running a `cabal install` command inside.

-_N.B._ : Between tries to get build success, you won't have to rebuild the `hs-static-bin` Docker image, because `build.sh` is dynamically mounted during the running of a `hs-static-bin` container.
+_N.B._ : Between your tries to get a build success, you won't have to rebuild the `hs-static-bin` Docker image with a `make image`, because `build.sh` is dynamically mounted during the running of a `hs-static-bin` container.

 ### 2.3.
 Building the binary artefact